-Besides the Yukos shareholders, its private clients include Lebanon’s Consolidated Contractors Company, and Belgian export credit agency Credendo.
+In addition to the Yukos shareholders, its private clients include Lebanon’s Consolidated Contractors Company, Emirati logistics company DP World and Belgian export credit agency Credendo.

 The firm succeeded in lifting attachments on more than US$22 billion in assets owned by a Kazakhstan sovereign wealth fund in 2018.
-The assets had been frozen at the request of Moldovan investors seeking to enforce a US$520 million Energy Charter Treaty (ECT) award.
+The assets had been frozen at the request of Moldovan creditors Anatolie and Gabriel Stati in their long-running quest to enforce a US$520 million Energy Charter Treaty award.

 Together with Foley Hoag, the firm helped Belgium see off a €1 billion ICSID claim brought by a Chinese shareholder in financial services group Fortis, in the wake of the 2008 global financial crisis.
 The case was thrown out on jurisdictional grounds in 2015.